cabforum/cabforum.org/content/posts/2022/2022-10-24-2022-10-24-minutes-of-face-to-face-meeting-in-berlin-germany.md

 Trev: Backup would have different requirements.

-**Signing Service – Cloud-based Key Generation**
+## Signing Service – Cloud-based Key Generation

-- Cloud-based key generation is allowed
+• Cloud-based key generation is allowed

-- How do we determine what cloud-based key generation is?
+• How do we determine what cloud-based key generation is?

-- Can the CA provide cloud-based key generation?
+• Can the CA provide cloud-based key generation?

-- If the CA provides cloud-based key generation, then what audit requirements apply?
+• If the CA provides cloud-based key generation, then what audit requirements apply?

 Bruce: What is cloud-based versus not?
 How does the CA know?
 How do you apply it?